This post might contain affiliate links. Please read my Affiliate’s Disclosure for more understanding of this.

 However, if you have excellent English language skills and a strong commitment to Canada, you may be able to overcome these challenges and make a successful transition into the country.

 Many expats decide to move to Canada as a result of job offers in other countries.
-For example, many ITT employees who relocate to Canada to find work in the cities of Vancouver and Toronto.
+For example, many IT employees relocate to Canada to find work in the cities of Vancouver and Toronto.

 In addition to finding employment with a large company in Canada, these ITT workers can also benefit from establishing a new life in Canada while living and working in an environment similar to the one they left.